LonglongaaaGo/GRIG_few_shot_inpainting/README.md

 - [x] Training and testing codes
 - [x] Pre-trained models
   - Models on few-shot datasets (we encourage users can train the model by themselves because it will not take too long.)
-  - Models on large-scale datasets (coming soon...)
+  - Models on large-scale datasets (download[large-scale-pre-trained](https://drive.google.com/drive/folders/1aEfGKuC0ozuLmkIAEF9Pa2LbBbkcf6dy?usp=sharing))

 ##### Project benefits
 - [x] We are the first deep-learning-based few-shot image inpainting method.